debamitro/make-analyze/README.md

 ### --ctags-file=&lt;file-name&gt;

 Write out a ctags file with make variable definition locations.
 If you open any Makefile with a ctags-enabled editor like Vi you should be able to look up the definition of any variable.

+### --goaltree-file=&lt;file-name&gt;

+Write out a json file with the current goals and their dependencies, recursively.
+This is work-in-progress.
+A PyQt5-based viewer is supplied at pyqt-viewer/visualize-goaltree.py which can show the data from this file.